-At December 31, 2010, the Company has reduced the carrying value of its impaired loans and leases (all of which were included in nonaccrual loans and leases) by \$8.9 million to the estimated fair value of such loans and leases of \$9.8 million.
-The adjustment to reduce the carrying value of impaired loans and leases to estimated fair value consisted of \$6.9 million of partial charge-offs and \$2.0 million of specific loan and lease loss allocations.
+At December 31, 2011, the Company has reduced the carrying value of its non-covered loans and leases deemed impaired (all of which were included in nonaccrual loans and leases) by \$9.9 million to the estimated fair value of such loans and leases of \$10.5 million.
+The adjustment to reduce the carrying value of impaired loans and leases to estimated fair value consisted of \$8.1 million of partial charge-offs and \$1.8 million of specific loan and lease loss allocations.
+These amounts do not include the Company's \$1.9 million of impaired covered loans at December 31, 2011.

-The following table presents information concerning the geographic location of nonperforming assets, excluding assets covered by FDIC loss share agreements, at December 31, 2010.
+The following table presents information concerning the geographic location of nonperforming assets, excluding assets covered by FDIC loss share agreements, at December 31, 2011.
 Nonaccrual loans and leases are reported in the physical location of the principal collateral.
 Foreclosed assets are reported in the physical location of the asset.
 Repossessions are reported at the physical location where the borrower resided or had its principal place of business at the time of repossession.